Thaumistry: In Charm's Way

 - 0 % positive mentions

-Players appreciate that the game avoids tedious grinding and unnecessary collectibles, allowing for a more engaging and streamlined experience.
+Players appreciate that the game avoids tedious grinding and the collection of unnecessary items, allowing for a more engaging and streamlined experience.

 “You don’t need to endure monotonous grinding or find pointless collectibles to get them.”